-Expect to pay from $45AUD per day though, with rates much higher in the peak, summer season.
+Expect to pay from $60AUD per day though, with rates much higher in the peak, summer season, around $110+ per day

 The most budget friendly and popular accommodation option for the East coast is shared hostels dorms – varying from super flash packer 4 bed A/C ensuite rooms (such as Byron Bay YHA) right through to super budget 12 bed dorms that are certainly less comfortable, but easier on the wallet!